Sathyabhamakkoru Premalekhanam

 Sathyabhamakkoru Premalekhanam is a 1996 Indian Malayalam-language film directed by Rajasenan, produced by M. X. Xavier, and starring Biju Menon, Prem Kumar, Chandni and Indrans.
-Actors Chandni Shaju and Paravoor Ramachandran were first introduced in this movie.
+It was the debut film for actors Chandni Shaju and Paravoor Ramachandran.
 The film has a musical score by Rajamani.
-The film was remade into Tamil as Sirithal Rasipen (2009).
+It was remade into Tamil as Sirithal Rasipen (2009).

 Soundtrack

 The music was composed by Rajamani and the lyrics were written by I. S. Kundoor and S. Ramesan Nair.